Influenza

 Herpes Zoster

-Pneumococcal vaccines Prevenar 13 and Pneumovax 23
+Prevenar 15, PCV 20 and Pneumovax 23

-Pneumococcus (Streptococcus pneumoniae) is a bacterium causes a wide range of respiratory and generalized infections in children.
-It includes otitis media (middle ear infection) bronchitis, invasive pneumococcal diseases (IPD) such as pneumonia (chest infection), septicaemia (bacteria in the blood stream) and meningitis (infection of brain membranes), which may be severe and life-threatening.
-In Hong Kong, the incidence of IPD ranges from 1.7 to 2.9 per 100,000 population from 2007 to 2015.
-The bacteria can colonize in the nose and throat in children and the disease spreads mainly through respiratory droplets.Young children, the elderly, immunocompromised patients, patients with cochlear implants, patients with chronic illness (eg Diabetes Mellitus) and past history of IPD are considered high risk groups.
+Pneumococcus (Streptococcus pneumoniae) is a bacterium that causes a wide range of respiratory and generalized infections in children.
+It includes acute otitis media (middle ear infection), bronchitis, pneumonia (chest infection), invasive pneumococcal diseases (IPD) such as septicaemia (bacteria in the bloodstream) and meningitis (infection of brain membranes), which may be severe and life-threatening.
+In Hong Kong, the incidence of IPD ranges from 0.34 to 2.54 per 100,000 population from 2018 to 2022.
+IPD is more commonly found in young children and elderly (65 years or above).
+The bacteria can colonize in the nose and throat in children and the disease spreads mainly through respiratory droplets.

 The disease can be treated with antibiotics.
 However, there is emergence of drug-resistant strains which have made the disease more difficult to treat.
 Pneumococcal pneumonia is also recognized as an important co-infection of Influenza.
+The pneumococcal vaccines are effective against pneumococcal infections.

-There are over 90 different serotypes of Pneumococcus.
-The 13-valent vaccine (Prevenar 13) is a conjugate vaccine that is suitable for young children (<2 years old), high risk patients (2 years old or above) and the elderly (65 years old or above).
-The 23-valent vaccine (Pneumovax 23) is a polysaccharide vaccine.
-It covers an additional 10 serotypes that are not covered by Prevenar 13.
-Vaccine authorities now recommend the 23 valent vaccine for high risk group patients as it has a broader coverage of serotypes.
-However the 23-valent vaccine is not suitable for infants and young children.
-The vaccines are given in 1 to 4 doses depending on the age of recipient and individual vaccine history.
-Please consult our doctors for details.
+The 23-valent vaccine (Pneumovax 23) is an old polysaccharide vaccine.
+It covers additional serotypes that are not covered by Prevenar 15 and PCV 20.
+Vaccine authorities now recommend the 23 valent vaccines for high-risk group patients as it has a broader coverage of serotypes.
+However, the 23-valent vaccine is not suitable for infants and children below 2 years of age.

-Common side effects (>10 percent): local vaccination-site reactions (swelling redness, redness and tenderness), fever, decreased appetite, tiredness, irritability
+Common side effects (>10 percent): local vaccination-site reactions (swelling redness, redness, and tenderness), fever, decreased appetite, tiredness, irritability.
+Other serious side effects (<0.1 percent): rare, seizure, severe hypersensitivity reactions

 Please call our staff at 2526 6332 for information.